ietf-wg-ccwg/draft-ietf-ccwg-ratelimited-increase/draft-welzl-ccwg-constrained-increase.md

 ### Assessment

-The specification, and the ns-2 and ns-3 implementations are in conflict with rules #1 and #2 in {{rules}}.
+The specification and the ns-2 and ns-3 implementations are in conflict with rules #1 and #2 in {{rules}}.
 Linux implements a limit in accordance with rule #1 in {{rules}}; this limit is more conservative than rule #2 in {{rules}}.

 ## CUBIC

 ### Specification

 {{Section 5.8 of !RFC9438}} says:

->Cubic doesn't increase cwnd when it's limited by the sending application or rwnd`
+>Cubic doesn't increase cwnd when it's limited by the sending application or rwnd.

 ### Implementation

-- The limitation in Linux described in {{tcp-impl}} also applies to Cubic.
+The limitation of Linux described in {{tcp-impl}} also applies to Cubic.

 ### Assessment